gnosischain/buidlguidl-client-gnosis/README.md

   -h, --help                                Display this help message and exit
   ```

+## Debugging
+For any debugging logs, you can checkout debug.log in the primary directory.

 ## Thanks
 Special thanks for the [BuildGuild team](https://buidlguidl.com/) for starting this initiative.
 If you also want to run an ethereum node, check the original client [here](https://github.com/BuidlGuidl/buidlguidl-client).